 Because security-related information is not discussed in public meetings as outlined in the preceding section, a formal public meeting is not necessary for plants that have been in Column 3, 4 or 5 solely as a result of security issues.
 These plants may also be required to meet with the Commission depending on the circumstances as discussed in Section 10.02.

 09.03 Conduct.
 The annual involvement of the public in the results of the NRC’s assessment of licensee performance is intended to provide an opportunity for the NRC to engage interested stakeholders on the performance of the plant and the role of the NRC in ensuring safe plant operations.
 Public involvement in the results of the NRC’s assessment of licensee performance should focus on topics of interest to the public.
-The format for the public involvement should not be limited to a formal type meeting; it could an open house, webinar, round table discussion, or poster board session.
+The format for the public involvement should not be limited to a formal type public meeting; it could be in an informal format such as an open house, a webinar, a round table discussion, or a poster board session.
 For higher-profile events, consideration should include NRC or non-NRC facilitators.

-The annual assessment letters provide the minimum performance information that should be conveyed to in a public meeting, if conducted.
+The annual assessment letters provide the minimum performance information that should be conveyed to interested stakeholders in a public meeting, if conducted.
 However, this does not preclude the presentation of additional plant performance information when placed in the proper context.
-The licensee should be given the opportunity to respond at the meeting to any information contained in the annual assessment letter.
-The licensee should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.
+The licensee, if present, should be given the opportunity to respond at the meeting to any information contained in the annual assessment letter.
+The licensee, if present, should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.

-exception that the meeting must be closed for such portions which may involve matters that should not be publicly disclosed under Section 2.390 of Title 10 of the Code of Federal Regulations (10 CFR 2.390).
-Members of the public, the press, and government officials from other agencies are considered observers during the conduct of the meeting.
+If the staff uses a formal public meeting format for public involvement, the meeting should be conducted as an observation meeting with the licensee.
+An important exception is that the meeting must be closed for such portions which may involve matters that should not be publicly disclosed under Section 2.390 of Title 10 of the Code of Federal Regulations (10 CFR 2.390).
+Members of the public, the press, and government officials from other agencies are considered observers during the conduct of these public meetings.

+If the licensee will not be formally represented at the meeting, the meeting should be conducted as an information meeting with a question and answer session.
+A comment-gathering meeting may also be used, but this is expected to be rare for formal public meetings conducted in accordance with this manual chapter.

+In any of these formal public meeting formats, a designated opportunity for the public to ask questions of the NRC representatives should be made available.
+The NRC staff should strive to ensure sufficient time is allotted to ensure that the public can pose questions and have them answered during the meeting.
+Whether all questions are addressed or not, the NRC staff should emphasize ways members of the public can ask questions outside the meeting.

-Upon completion of the annual public engagement to discuss the assessment of licensee performance, a meeting summary shall be completed for all formal meetings.
+Upon completion of the annual public engagement to discuss the assessment of licensee performance, a meeting summary shall be completed for all formal public observation meetings, information meetings with question and answer sessions, and comment-gathering meetings.
 If a more informal format was used, a meeting summary is not required if the assessment letter was attached to the meeting notice.

 0305-10 ROP ACTION MATRIX